 The Parodia genus includes a multitude of showy and easy-to-grow small ball cacti.
-After a reorganization of the genus, the Parodia genus now includes plants that were formerly known as Notocactus, Eriocactus, and Brasilicactus.
+After a reorganization of the genus, the Parodia genus now includes plants formerly known as Notocactus, Eriocactus, and Brasilicactus.
 Parodias are native to central South America, where they enjoy somewhat more moisture than most people associate with cacti.
-They are also not full-sun plants, but especially during the summer months of intense sun, they appreciate some daytime shade.
+They are also not full-sun plants, but they appreciate some daytime shade during the summer months of intense sun.

-Older plants will frequently produce flowers in yellow, red, orange, or pink, depending on the species.
+Older plants will frequently produce yellow, red, orange, or pink flowers, depending on the species.
 Overall, these are easy and excellent beginning cacti.

-Light: Parodias typically don't like direct afternoon sunlight and should be in partial shade through the hottest hours.
+Light: Parodias typically do not like direct afternoon sunlight and should be in partial shade through the hottest hours.
 They can take direct sunlight in the morning and afternoons.

 Water: Throughout the growing season (spring and summer), provide regular water to keep the potting soil slightly moist.
-In the winter, cut back watering and let the soil almost dry between waterings, but do not let it completely dry out.
+In the winter, cut back watering and let the soil dry between waterings.

 Soil: A rich, fast-draining cactus mix is ideal.